FonWasH/live_in_night_city/README.md

 - Finish the translation
 - Rework HUD
-- Add dirtiness management
+- Dirtiness management
-- More complex metabolism
+- Option that allows to die from deficiencies
 - Link player's actions (like sprinting, sex scene)
 - Link player's attributes and player's cyber-mods
 - Housing ? (craft only in V's apartment)